adobe-research/spark-parquet-thrift-example/README.md

-# Spark, Parquet, and Thrift Tutorial.
+# Spark, Parquet, and Thrift Example.
 [Apache Spark][spark] is a growing research project for distributed computing and can interact with HDFS and heavily utilizes in-memory caching.
 Modern datasets contain hundreds or thousands of columns and are